NicoleBIA/Beauty-Cosmetics-Sales-Performance-and-Consumer-Insights/README.md

 # Beauty & Cosmetics Sales Performance and Analytics Dashboard

 ## Description

-This project showcases a comprehensive Power BI analysis of beauty and cosmetics sales performance across various dimensions, including customer behavior, supplier performance, and regional trends.
-The dataset used in this project is **simulated and fictitious**, crafted to reflect real-world brands, products, and categories for illustrative and educational purposes.
-A key component of this project was the creation and optimization of a dynamic data model within Power BI, leveraging relational database concepts such as primary and foreign keys to establish meaningful relationships between tables.
-The project highlights advanced data transformation, interactive visualizations, and actionable insights tailored to decision-making in the beauty industry.
+This project presents a comprehensive Power BI analysis of beauty and cosmetics sales performance across multiple dimensions, including customer behavior, supplier performance, pricing trends, and regional sales distribution.
+Built on a **simulated dataset**, it reflects real-world brands, categories, and customer dynamics—designed to simulate retail analytics conditions and showcase end-to-end **business intelligence strategy development**.

+A core component of this project was the creation of a dynamic relational data model in Power BI, using fact-dimension relationships to enable segmentation, inventory optimization, and strategic insight generation.
+This project was developed as part of a broader portfolio to demonstrate BI skill sets, analytical storytelling, and decision-ready reporting frameworks.

+---

 ## Tools, Techniques, and Analytical Logic Used